 32 oz tomato sauce

-2 packs Sazon Goya with Coriander and Annatto (this can be replaced with any seasoning with coriander and annato)
+2 packs Sazon Goya with Coriander and Annatto (this can be replaced with any seasoning with coriander and annatto)

 This recipe makes approximately 6 servings

-- Set the temperature on High.
-Add complete seasoning, bell pepper and onion.
+- Add complete seasoning, bell pepper and onion.

 - Cook until onions and peppers wilt.
 Add garlic.

-- Lower temperature to Medium High.
-Add wine and water to almost cover the me
+- Add wine and water to almost cover the meat

 - Cover until the mixture comes to a slow boil.